Doug Bailey Sells 500 Shares of Power Integrations Inc (NASDAQ:POWI) Stock

-Power Integrations Inc (NASDAQ:POWI) VP Doug Bailey sold 500 shares of Power Integrations stock in a transaction dated Wednesday, July 8th.
-The stock was sold at an average price of $121.90, for a total value of $60,950.00.
-Following the completion of the transaction, the vice president now owns 59,861 shares of the company’s stock, valued at approximately $7,297,055.90.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Power Integrations Inc (NASDAQ:POWI) VP Doug Bailey sold 500 shares of Power Integrations stock in a transaction that occurred on Wednesday, July 15th.
+The shares were sold at an average price of $121.87, for a total value of $60,935.00.
+Following the sale, the vice president now directly owns 59,861 shares in the company, valued at approximately $7,295,260.07.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Doug Bailey also recently made the following trade(s):